 If you want to use a smartphone or tablet to view a live feed from the Echo Show, open the Alexa app and select Cameras from the top of the screen.
 A list of Alexa-enabled security cameras in your home will be displayed – select the Echo Show from the list and the live feed will begin.
 The microphone and speaker are muted by default in the app; just tap the on-screen icons to activate these, so you can converse with anyone in the camera’s field of view, while you can pinch the image to zoom in or out of the video.

 An alert will be displayed on the Echo Show to warn anyone in the home that the feed from the camera is being viewed.
 Pressing Stop on the left-hand side of the alert will stop the live feed straight away.

-To use another Echo Show or Echo Spot, or a Fire TV device connected to a TV, just say “Alexa, show me the…” followed by the name of the device whose camera feed you wish to view.
+To use another Echo Show or Echo Spot, or an Amazon Fire TV Stick device connected to a TV, just say “Alexa, show me the…” followed by the name of the device whose camera feed you wish to view.
 It will be displayed on the Echo’s screen or your TV.
 Again, you can pinch to zoom, and you’ll need to activate the microphone if you want to converse with someone (although this isn’t available when using a Fire TV).